It’s not all about the bling…

 Being a diabetic I have so many recipes that I love.
 We make a lot of meals together and all are clean and healthy.
-I don’t eat much processed food apart from cakes 🙂 I don’t really have a favourite, because it changes from month to month.
-I am a big curry fan for special occasions, but for daily food I cook a lot of brown pasta and brown rice meals
+I don’t eat much processed food apart from cakes!
+I don’t really have a favourite, because it changes from month to month.
+For special occasions, I am a big curry fan.
+For daily food, I cook a lot of brown pasta and brown rice meals

-I am injured right now, so I see my physio at least once a week plus get a sports massage and I go to my gym and keep up my strength work.
+I am injured right now, so I see my physio at least once a week.
+Plus I get a sports massage and I go to my gym and keep up my strength work.

 I always put my socks on in order and I have a lucky penny sewn into my hat.